IDMNYU/DM-GY-6063-A-Creative-Coding-F26/README.md

 Each week you will also read and respond to a short text about programming, technology, and/or social issues involving programming and technology.

-The responses will be short, 200-word texts written to express your opinion and feelings about the text and the subject.
+We will have active discussions in class each week abotu these readings, and you will be expected to lead the conversation each week with a question or insight.

 ### Projects

 There will be a few multi-week projects throughout the semester.
-You will take one of these and refine it as a final project.

 The content of these projects are largely up to you to define, but the projects should demonstrate significant mastery over the technical concepts discussed in class.

-You will be responsible for keeping a blog that documents progress of the project, and for presenting the final version of your project in class.

 ### Participation